TiBeN/UmlToPhpGenerator/README.md

 # UMLToPHP Generator

-A php sources class/interface generator from EMF (Eclipse Modeling Framework) UML Models.
+A php sources class/interface generator from UML Models in XMI.
 It has been written using the great Acceleo eclipse plugin.

 ## Features
-- Generate classes and interfaces skeletons from any EMF UML Model (made with Papyrus for example).
+- Generate classes and interfaces skeletons from any UML Model in XMI (made with Papyrus or PlantUML for example).
 - Make sure the handwritten code inside generated classes methods is not erased after each generation (thanks to Acceleo engine).
 - Generate PSR0 Compatible class name and file structure.
 - Map UML class packages as php namespaces.
-- Convert well multiplicities of classifier properties like "\*..n" to php arrays
+- Convert well multiplicities of classifier properties like "\*..n" to php arrays.
-- Handle UML dependencies, generalisations, associations, realisation and interface realisations
+- Handle UML dependencies, generalisations, associations, realisation and interface realisations.
 - Handle class/interface templates using some design pattern that mimic the use of generics / templates in PHP.
 - Map primitive datatypes with PHP equivalents.
 - Can optionnaly generate PHPUnit units tests skeletons.